Accurate and convergent energetics of color centers by wavefunction theory: Discussion

-In this theoretical study, we aimed to devise a wave-function only computational protocol which enables the full characterization of future quantum bit candidates implemented by point defects in semiconductors.
+In this theoretical study, we aimed to devise a wave-function-only computational protocol that enables the complete characterization of future quantum bit candidates implemented by point defects in semiconductors.
 The proposed methodology was tested on the notorious NV$^-$ center in diamond, by reproducing the available experimental data with tolerable error margins.

-Our molecular-cluster based framework accounts for static electron correlation at CASSCF level, placing the chemically relevant defect orbitals to the active space.
+Our molecular-cluster-based framework accounts for static electron correlation at CASSCF level, placing the chemically relevant defect orbitals in the active space.
 Dynamic correlation of the environment was computed at NEVPT2 level which provides a perturbative correction.
 The cluster geometries were optimized on CASSCF level of theory considering the stiffness of the hosting crystal.
+We investigated the results for a set of cluster models of increasing size, up to {\textit c.} 300 atoms, in order to confirm the convergence of our predictions.

 We expect that the presented modeling approach can be routinely applied with similar accuracy for color centers in covalent crystals featuring up to 6-10 active defect orbitals.